Daniel-Heins/Bachelor-Prog/README.md

-# Bachelor's Thesis: Splitting Methods and Exponential Integrators for Parabolic Differential Equations
+# Bachelor's Thesis: Splitting Methods and Exponential Integrators for Parabolic Differential Equations and efficient algorithms though fast-fourier-transformation

 This repository contains the MATLAB implementation and full thesis for the numerical study of **splitting methods** and **exponential integrators** applied to **parabolic partial differential equations (PDEs)**.
 The methods leverage the **Fast Fourier Transform (FFT)**.